BrandonXu6106/obsidianpublish/content/thoughts/RPC.md

   - remote procedure call
 ---

 RPC: Remote Procedure Call.
 Sometimes called a remote function call, it is a call to a function whose implementation is on another node.
-Normally a part of a [[Protocol|protocol]] specification
+Normally a part of a [[Protocol.md|protocol]] specification

 RPCs needs an RPC client/server to mediate the call.